refraction-ray/iastu-hpc2-manual/users/softwares/mathematica.md

 Launch command:

 ```
-"`userbaseDirectory`/FrontEnd/tunnel.sh" "<user>:<passwd>@<cluster_ip>" "/opt/mathematica/11.0.1/Executables/WolframKernel" "`linkname`"
+"`userbaseDirectory`/FrontEnd/tunnel.sh" "<user>:<passwd>@<cluster_ip>:<ssh_port>" "/opt/mathematica/11.0.1/Executables/WolframKernel" "`linkname`"
 ```

 Click on OK, and your are ready to go, just change Evaluation-Notebook Kernel-The new kenel name.
+In the command above, passwd(if the public key ssh login is enabled) and ssh_port(if it is default by 22) can be omitted.

 You can call more kernels for parallel calculation in mathematica, just `LaunchKernels[6]`, where 6 is the number of kernels you want.